MEKlique/More-about-what-you-looked-up/README.md

 # Notes
 Code and data supporting my publications.
 This is a file listing organized by publication, with a short description of each file.
+This is mostly temporary files for use during anonymous review periods.
+Most recent items are at the top.

 Submission to CMCL Feb 2025:
-CollectedAnnotations
+CollectedAnnotations.csv

 Publication:
 None, August, 2021